Generic Name: lanthanum carbonate (LAN than um CAR bo nayt)

 Take lanthanum carbonate with food or immediately after eating.

 The chewable tablet should be chewed completely before you swallow it.
 Do not swallow whole.
+Tell your doctor if you have trouble chewing the tablet.

 Sprinkle the oral powder into a small amount of applesauce or other soft food (oral powder will not dissolve in liquid).
 Swallow right away without chewing.
 Do not save the mixture for later use.